ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Numerical Features Preprocessing

-Numerical features are directly transformed into a float valued vector of length `n` (where `n` is the size of the dataset) and added to HDF5 with a key that reflects the name of column in the CSV.
+Numerical features are directly transformed into a float valued vector of length `n` (where `n` is the size of the dataset) and added to HDF5 with a key that reflects the name of column in the DATASET.
 No additional information about them is available in the JSON metadata file.

 Parameters available for preprocessing are